sathishmepco/Java-Interview-Programs/README.md

 20. How to check if two rectangles overlap with each other?
 21. How to check if a given number is a Palindrome?
 22. Write a Java Program to move all zero to end of the Array.
-23. How to add two numbers without using the plus operator in Java?

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)